VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/virto-cloud.md

 ## Update Environment from Manifest

 ```
-vc-build CloudEnvUpdate -ArgoConfigFile <path to the manifest>
+vc-build CloudEnvUpdate -Manifest <path to the manifest>
 ```

 ## Set Parameters for Environment